ramflorez/Weather_Dashboard/README.md

-In order to create the # Weather_Dashboard I follow this flow.
+In order to create the # Weather_Dashboard, I follow this flow.
 Initially I created the html file with all the elements required like texareas, buttons and all necessary classes and Ids.
 I linked my file with a preexisted framework in bootstrap for design, style and even font.
 However, I override the style with a CSS file to improve accesibility.